panaxeo/shadow-aar/README.md

 }
 ```

 > **Note**: Configuration of `transformR` is applied to all shadowed dependencies.
-Plugin implements "auto-detection" of using R-classes in libraries and shadows them effectively.<br>
+The plugin implements "auto-detection" of using R-classes in libraries and shadows them efficiently.<br>
-> Please be aware of other Android resources as drawables, layouts, etc. All these resources has to be manually copied into your Android project.
+> Please be aware of other Android resources as drawables, layouts, etc. All these resources have to be manually copied into your Android project.

-## Next steps for plugin
+## Next steps for the plugin

-As motivation of this project tries to describe, we would like to bring fully Android-AAR support into plugin.<br>
+As the motivation of this project tries to describe, we would like to bring full Android-AAR support into the plugin.<br>
-So our next goal is to bring a support of:
+Our next goal is the support of:

-1. Automatically merge Android resources (drawable, layout, ...) into you project
+1. Automatically mergeing Android resources (drawable, layout, ...) into you project
    1. Check `Step 6`
-2. Re-compile kotlin_module files (probably possible with Kotlin2.0) after shadowing
+2. Re-compiling kotlin_module files (probably possible with Kotlin2.0) after shadowing
-   1. Check `Step 5` - that's why it is better to face compilation problems in your source code rather that investigate runtime issues.
+   1. Check `Step 5` - that's why it is better to face compilation problems in your source code rather that investigating runtime issues.

 ## Thanks
-This plugin would not be possible to create without large effort of [ShadowJar](https://github.com/GradleUp/shadow) so thank you and your contributors!
+This plugin would not be possible without the large effort of [ShadowJar](https://github.com/GradleUp/shadow) – thank you and all your contributors!